edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-04-08-how-to-motivate-employees.md

 ## 3. Incorporate self-directed learning when possible

-{% asset 'blog/2020-04-08-how-to-motivate-employees01.svg'
-   alt='Not every person on your team needs to learn the exact same information at the exact same pace' %}
+{% svg '/assets/svg/blog/2020-04-08-how-to-motivate-employees01.svg' alt='Not every person on your team needs to learn the exact same information at the exact same pace' %}

 Contradictory to the last idea about how to motivate employees comes this next tip: incorporate self-directed learning where possible.
 Think back to being in school and receiving the required reading list.
 Maybe you loved reading, but the books that were required were just not your genre or style.
 The fact that they were required regardless of your interests or needs made reading them a slog.